material-motion/material-motion/specifications/motion_family/springs.md

 ### ConfigureSpring

-Contract: one or more one-dimensional springs pull a property's current value to a provided `toValue`.
+Contract: configure the behavior of the spring associated with a given property.

-    class AnchoredSpring {
+    class ConfigureSpring {
       var property
+      var bounciness
-      var toValue
+      var speed
     }

 ## Performers